stratus-ss/ocp-prometheus-runbooks/PrometheusRemoteStorageFailures.md

 # PagerDuty Alert ID: PrometheusRemoteStorageFailures
 # Description

-This alert fires if greater than 1% of the Prometheus sample data is able to be sent to the remote storage.
+This alert fires if greater than 1% of the Prometheus sample data is able to be sent to the remote storage in a 5 minute window.

+## Severity and Impact

+Prometheus samples in remote storage might be missing.
+Depending on the remote_write pipeline configuration, Prometheus memory usage might increase while pending samples are queued.

 # Investigation and Triage